NanashiTheNameless/genpwd/README.md

 ## genpwd, a simple utility to generate **temporary** passwords

-## WARNING THIS SCRIPT DOES INCLUDES SWEARS!!
+## WARNING THIS SCRIPT INCLUDES SWEARS!!
 For a no swears version use [ THIS ](https://github.com/NanashiTheNameless/genpwd/releases/tag/No-Swear)!
 # to install use
 https://github.com/NanashiTheNameless/genpwd/releases/latest